Achen2089/unittests-to-functions/README.md

 # Python Unittest to Functional Code

-This is a simple web application the utilize GPT to convert python unittest to functional python code.
+This is a simple web application the utilizes GPT to convert python unittest to functional python code.
 ## Getting Started

 First, run the development server: